 Jazz Singing Lessons

-Elaine Dame, professional Chicago-based jazz vocalist, bandleader and recording artist with 17 years experience in the industry, is now accepting vocal jazz students of all levels in Chicago.
+Elaine Dame, professional Chicago-based jazz vocalist, bandleader and recording artist with 20 years experience in the industry, is now accepting vocal jazz students of all levels in Chicago.
 Elaine has been teaching privately for the last ten years and was recently a teaching artist (scatting workshops) at Orbert Davis’ Chicago Jazz Philharmonic Summer Jazz Academy.
 Elaine has also conducted master classes and clinics at Minneapolis Public Schools, The Greta Matassa Studio in Seattle, WA, and The Chicago Academy for the Arts, Minneapolis Public Schools and the Benjamin Franklin International School in Barcelona, Spain.

 Click HERE to watch Elaine perform at The Chicago Jazz Philharmonic Summer Jazz Academy.